JoshuaAPhillips/tei-iiif/README.md

 ## Installation

-TK - need to actually work this out.
+`pip install TEI-IIIF`

 ## Basic use
 - Settings can be found in `settings.yaml`.
 If you have installed `tei_iiif` in a virtual environment using `venv`, you can find `settings.yaml` in `your_directory/venv/lib/python[version]/site-packages/tei-iiif`.
 - Specify the `base_url` where you are hosting your XML.
-This can be either a URI (e.g. `https://foo.bar/baz/transcriptions/`) or a local source (e.g. `.projects/foo-bar/transcriptions`).
+This can be either a URI (e.g. `https://foo.bar/baz/transcriptions/`) or a local source (e.g. `./projects/foo-bar/transcriptions/`).
+In both cases, remember the trailing `/`.
 Once this has been set, TEI-IIIF can be run from the command line, with the file you wish to convert passed as an argument:

 `python3 tei_iiif -m transcription.xml`